ahmdhisham/DLEEL/README.md

 $ conda activate mini_rag
 # Activate the environment
 ```
+**TIP for GUI lovers *(Alternative)*: You can also create the virtual environment with VS Code Built-in GUI if you want a one-click setup**

+- Open the command palette: Ctrl + Shift + P

+- Then search for:
+Python: Create Environment

+- Choose:

+    - venv

+    - Your preferred Python version from the list

+    - Project location

+    - Also check the requirements.txt file to install dependencies automatically.

 ### (Optional) Setup your command line interface for better readability - *only valid for Linux* -
 ```bash